heloisethero/bicyle_technical_test/README.md

 ## Context

-This repository contains the technical test I did to apply for a data science consulting company.
+This repository contains the technical challenge I did to apply as a data scientist for a consulting company.
 I had two weeks to do it, and I could only work on it at nights and on week-ends because I was working at another job back then.
-I also had no internet at the time, so I had to crash at friends' to work on it but that part was actually quite fun.
+I also had no internet at the time, so I had to crash at my friends' house to work on it (that part was actually quite fun).

 The dataset is based on the [_Bike Sharing Demand_ Kaggle competition](https://www.kaggle.com/c/bike-sharing-demand).
 The data is about a shared bike system (as the Velib system in Paris).
 The goal of the test was to evaluate competences in development and data science.
 More precisely it was two-fold:
-* First describe the dataset and which factors seem to influence the bike demand with a few graphics
+* First describe the dataset and which factors seem to influence the bike demand with a few graphics,
-* Then train a model to predict the `count` variable (the number of bikes rented per hour), and describe its performance
+* Then train a model to predict the `count` variable (the number of bikes rented per hour), and describe its performance.

-At the end of the technical test, I was supposed to send a folder with my codes and a presentation of about 10 slides.
+At the end of the technical test, I was supposed to send a folder with my code and a presentation of about 10 slides.
 You can see my presentation [here](https://github.com/heloisethero/bicyle_technical_test/blob/master/docs/bicycle_exercise_results.pdf) (Yes I know it is more than 10 slides, I tend to talk too much...).

 ## My approach

-I wanted to spend not that too much time on the statistical description but when I started digging around, I found many interesting things and I actually ended up working a lot on the graphics' beauty for the presentation.
+I had planned to spend not too much time on the statistical description part.
+But when I started digging around, I actually found many interesting things, and ended up working a lot on the graphics' beauty for the presentation.

 I was finally left with only a few hours to train the model.
-I decided to try a linear model while doing a one-hot-encoder on many variables because I have read [here](https://www.eyrolles.com/Informatique/Livre/data-science-fondamentaux-et-etudes-de-cas-9782212142433/) that such model could perform quite well to predict a time series variable.
+I decided to try a linear model while doing a one-hot-encoder on many variables because I have read [in this book](https://www.eyrolles.com/Informatique/Livre/data-science-fondamentaux-et-etudes-de-cas-9782212142433/) that such model could perform quite well to predict a time series variable.
 I was happy to obtain a R2 of 0.7 and decided to keep this model.
 I regretted a bit not having time to run a random forest or an XGBoost.

 I wanted to show my ability to deliver clean code so I spent a lot of time in the end creating functions with docstrings.
-I also wanted to try Docker on a simple project like this.
+I also wanted to try Docker on this project, because I had only used it with colleagues so far.

-In the end I did not get the job but I am proud of the code so here it is.
+In the end I did not get this job, but I am still proud of the code.

 ## How to run the code